Implementing consistent pricing strategies in your accounting firm

 Pricing affects your profits and how customers see your business.
 If your prices are too high for what people think your company is worth, you might lose customers.
 If your prices are too low, you might also lose customers.
 It’s important to remember that pricing strategies aren’t set in stone.
 As the business world changes, companies may need to adjust their pricing.

-Why pricing models have changed?
+Why pricing models have changed for UK accounting firms

-Changing your pricing strategy
+Changing your pricing strategy in the UK market

 11 Best practices for evaluating your current pricing strategy